FarisVZ/IoT-System-Miniature/README.md

 | LED-3     |    D23    |

-Check [this link](/Photo/Schematic.png) or go to Photo/ folder to check the schematic for this project.
+Check [this link](/Photo/Schematic.png) or go to `Photo/` folder to check the schematic for this project.

 <br>

 ## Code

-The source code for this project can be found in [this link](/Code/HouseMini.ino) or in the Code folder.
+The source code for this project can be found in [this link](/Code/HouseMini.ino) or in the `Code/` folder.